Stock Picking with Machine Learning

 45 Pages Posted: 23 Jun 2020 Last revised: 25 Apr 2022

 Date Written: April 22, 2020

-We combine insights from machine learning and finance research to build machine learning algorithms for stock selection.
-Our study builds on weekly data for the historical constituents of the S&P 500 over the period from 1999 to 2019 and includes typical equity factors as well as additional fundamental data, technical indicators, and historical returns.
-Deep Neural Networks (DNN), Long Short-Term Neural Networks (LSTM), Random Forest, Boosting, and Regularized Logistic Regression models are trained on stock characteristics to predict whether a specific stock out- or underperforms the cross sectional median return over the sub-sequent week.
-We analyze a trading strategy that picks stocks with the highest probability predictions to outperform the market.
-Our empirical results show a substantial and significant outperformance of machine learning based stock selection models compared to a simple equally weighted benchmark.
+We combine insights from machine learning and finance research to build machine learn-ing algorithms for stock selection.
+Our study builds on weekly data for the historical constitu-ents of the S&P 500 over the period from January 1999 to March 2021 and includes typical equity factors as well as additional fundamental data, technical indicators, and historical re-turns.
+Deep neural networks (DNN), long short-term neural networks (LSTM), random forest, gradient boosting, and regularized logistic Regression models are trained on stock characteris-tics to predict whether a specific stock out- or underperforms the cross sectional median return over the sub-sequent week.
+We analyze a trading strategy that picks stocks with the highest probability predictions to outper-form the market.
+Our empirical results show a substantial and significant outperformance of machine learning based stock selection models compared to a simple equally weighted bench-mark.
 Moreover, we find non-linear machine learning models such as neural networks and tree-based models to outperform more simple regularized logistic regression models to perform similarly well compared to more complex machine learning models.
 The results are robust when applied to the STOXX Europe 600 as alternative asset universe.
-However, all analyzed machine learning strategies demonstrate a substantial portfolio turnover and transaction costs have to be marginal to capitalize on the strategies.
+However, all analyzed machine learning strategies demonstrate a substantial portfolio turnover and trans-action costs have to be marginal to capitalize on the strategies.

 Keywords: Investment Decisions, Equity Portfolio Management, Stock Selection, Stock Picking, Machine Learning, Neural Networks, Deep Learning, Long Short-Term Neural Networks (LSTM), Random Forest, Boosting